siderolabs/talos/docs/osctl/osctl_reset.md

 ### Options

 ```
+      --graceful   if true, attempt to cordon/drain node and leave etcd (if applicable) (default true)
   -h, --help       help for reset
 ```

 ### Options inherited from parent commands